kaimibk/NAC/README.md

 For a description of the project and work log, see the [Project Overview](http://htmlpreview.github.com/?https://github.com/kaimibk/NAC/blob/master/Project%2BOverview.html)

-## Notebooks:
+## Archived Notebooks:
 Contains miscellaneous Jupyter Notebooks developed for testing purposes and data inspection.
-The separate analyzes are currently being streamlined together and optimized.
+The separate analyzes are in the process of being streamlined together and optimized, see [Final Notebooks](Final_notebooks/).

 The following notebooks are available:

 - **[Project Overview](Notebooks/Project+Overview.ipynb)**